Introduction: What is LiDar? How is it Used in Robotic Vision?

 The cameras are used to provide additional information about the cluttered environment, such as traffic signs and traffic lights.
 The radar is used to detect other vehicles and objects in the vicinity.
 It is important to note that each of these sensors has its strengths and weaknesses.
 For example, LiDAR is great for generating 3D maps but is not very good at detecting small objects.

 LiDAR is a great approach to autonomous navigation, but it is not the only option.
 There are other sensor improvement technologies that can be used, such as sonar and GPS.
-However, LiDAR is often seen as the best option because it provides a more complete view of the world.
+LiDAR is often seen as the best option because it provides a more complete view of the world.

 Also Read: AI and Autonomous Driving.